ShujaKhalid/TripStory/README.md

 "Times New Roman";mso-bidi-font-family:"Times New Roman";color:black;
 mso-fareast-language:EN-IN'>Modified an existing library to implement a page flipper animation for the final story.
-The class within the library would only accept files that existed in the application’s resources folder.
+The class within the library would only accept files that existed in the applicationÂ’s resources folder.
 This was changed to allow files in the DCIM folder to be displayed.</span><span lang=EN-IN style='font-size:12.0pt;mso-fareast-font-family:"Times New Roman";
 mso-bidi-font-family:"Times New Roman";mso-fareast-language:EN-IN'><o:p></o:p></span></p>